 She is buried next to her 14 dogs.

+On November 15, 1979, Peggy Guggenheim suffered a stroke and was hospitalized in Camposampiero.
+She had been ill for quite some time and was 81 years old when she passed in the hospital outside of Venice.
 Following her death, Guggenheim's ashes were tucked away in a corner of her sculpture garden.
 Today, in addition to visiting the groundbreaking figure's grave, visitors to the Peggy Guggenheim Collection can also pay their respects to other important Guggenheims: her 14 late Lhasa Apsos.
 “Here lie my beloved babies,” a plaque above her pups' tomb reads.
 It then lists each of her dogs, from Cappucino (1949-1953) to Cellida (1964-1979).

 With her dogs, her art, and the Grand Canal (“If anything can rival Venice in its beauty,” Guggenheim once mused, “it must be its reflection at sunset in the Grand Canal”) by her side, it's hard to imagine a more exceptional resting place for such an extraordinary person.